achikin/verma.github.io/_drafts/2014-08-22-firebase-with-clojure.md

 ---
-title: Firebase with Clojure
+title: Firebase with Clojure & core.async
-summary: Make firebase more idiomatic with clojure.match
+summary: A walkthrough of adding a library function to pani using core.async and multi-methods.
 categories: [clojure]
 layout: post
+comments: true
 ---

 You love [Firebase](https://www.firebase.com/)?
 I love Firebase.